Are Half Year Evaluations Enough For Your Employees?

-Over the past few years, there have been an abundance of articles and blogs about performance and evaluation interviews, particularly focusing on their timing.
+Over the past few years, there have been an abundance of articles and blogs about performance and evaluations for employees interviews, particularly focusing on their timing.
 Especially at this point of the year, being half way through, follow up evaluations interviews are scheduled at this point in many organizations.
 But the question that should be asked year round is really: how are your employees doing?

 Research by Lepaya has shown that throughout Europe, 66% of employees experience an unhealthy amount of stress in the workplace.
 This includes 56% of Dutch employees and 71% of German employees.
 These numbers indicate a major mental health problem that needs to be addressed.